Once your sketch is ready to go, tap the Export button on the status bar. You can choose to export to JPG, PNG, PSD, DXF, SVG, PDF or .concepts.

 Adobe’s PDF is an industry standard for cross-device workflows.
-This is the raster version that maintains look and feel but loses vector path data.
-Files can be quite large as they’re exported at high resolutions.
+This is the vector version that supports basic paths but loses the textured feel of your brushes.

 Our native Concepts file.
 You can save this file type or share it with other Concepts users for later in-app work, though it will only work on other Android / Chrome OS / Windows devices for now.

 Please read more about exporting your PDF files here.